dataclay/event-scripts/README.md

 		}
 	]

-In this case, you can register the following command with Templater's Post Job event to send the `title` property value, *Create Targeted Video Ads*, to the Batch file as an argument in the following manner.
+In this case, you can register the following command with Templater's *After Job* event to send the `title` property value, *Create Targeted Video Ads*, to the Batch file as an argument in the following manner.

 	C:\compress.bat $title